Peharge/p-terminal-old/README.md

 # p-terminal
-Peharge Terminal: The fastest terminal in the world
+In development: Peharge Terminal: The fastest terminal in the world